This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Airway clearance techniques:

 Airway clearance techniques are exercises to help remove mucus so your child can breathe more easily.
-His PHP will teach him how to do the exercises.
+His healthcare provider will teach him how to do the exercises.
 These exercises may be used along with machines or special devices to help decrease your child's symptoms and risk of infection.

-Ask your child's PHP about the best exercise plan for your child.
+Ask your child's healthcare provider about the best exercise plan for your child.
 Physical activities can help loosen secretions in your child's airways and lungs, and help him breathe more easily.

 Do not smoke around your child:

 If you smoke, it is never too late to quit.
 Smoke can make your child's coughing or breathing worse.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 Tips to help your child breathe more easily: